Moissons d'acier

-Moissons d'acier is an 1983 Algerian film directed by Ghaouti Bendedouche.
+Moissons d'acier is a 1983 Algerian film directed by Ghaouti Bendedouche.

-The film deals with the lingering consequences of war in a mined border village where the population struggles to rebuild its existence despite the constant threat of explosives.
+The film depicts the aftermath of war in a mined border village, where the population struggles to rebuild their lives despite the constant threat of explosives.

 Synopsis

-Years after independence, war continues to claim victims in Soulima, a border village almost surrounded by mines.
+Years after independence, the war continues to claim victims in Soulima, a border village completely surrounded by mines.
 Despite deaths and fear, the inhabitants remain deeply attached to their land.
 At the heart of the story is Zohra, a central figure of the community, and the way the threat of the “moissons d'acier” (steel harvests — mines) shapes the villagers’ daily lives.